 Penetration testing: Palo Alto Software maintains relationships with industry recognized penetration testing service providers for annual penetration tests.
 The intent of the penetration tests is to identify and resolve foreseeable attack vectors and potential abuse scenarios.

 iii.
 Limitations of Privilege & Authorization Requirements

-Product access: A subset of Palo Alto Software's employees have access to the products and to customer data via controlled interfaces.
-The intent of providing access to a subset of employees is to provide effective customer support, to troubleshoot potential problems, to detect and respond to security incidents and implement data security.
+Product access: A subset of Palo Alto Software's employees have access to the products and to Personal Data via controlled interfaces.
+The intent of providing access to a subset of employees is to provide effective Customer support, to troubleshoot potential problems, to detect and respond to security incidents and implement data security.

 b.
 Transmission Control